leigh-hackspace/website-hugo/content/policies/cctv_policy.md

 The hackspace will always check the identity of the person making the request before processing it.

-The directors will always determine whether disclosure of your images will reveal third party information, as you have no right to access CCTV images relating to other people.
+The directors will always determine whether disclosure of your images will reveal third-party information, as you have no right to access CCTV images relating to other people.
 In this case, the images of third parties may need to be obscured if it would otherwise involve an unfair intrusion into their privacy.

 If the hackspace is unable to comply with your request because access could prejudice the prevention or detection of crime or the apprehension or prosecution of offenders, you will be advised accordingly.